NeuroML/Documentation/source/Userdocs/OptimisingNeuroMLModels.md

 (userdocs:optimising:running:call)=
 ### Calling the optimisation function

-The last step here is now to call our `run_optimisation` function with the various parameters that we have set up.
+The last step is to call our `run_optimisation` function with the various parameters that we have set up.
 Here, for simplicity, we use the `jNeuroML` simulator.
 For multi-compartmental models, however, we will need to use the `jNeuroML_NEURON` simulator (since `jNeuroML` only supports single compartment simulations).
 A number of arguments to the function are specific to evolutionary computation, and their discussion is beyond the scope of this tutorial.